psychodel4ik/rsschool-cv/cv.md

 I don't have a clear answer to this question.

 ---
-# thank you for watching
+# Thank you for watching